ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 ## Error: READONLY You can't write against a read-only slave
 {: #error-readonly}

 {{site.data.keyword.databases-for-redis}} has two nodes, master and replica.
 Users can connect only to master node and the replica node is used for ensuring high-availability, which is generally inaccessible to users.
 However, as with any remote connection, a switchover can occur where the replica is promoted to master.
-You can experience a momentary blip in service, and no other impact is expected if they are configured correctly.
+You can experience a momentary blip in service, and no other impact is expected if the nodes are configured correctly.

 a.
 Because of lower IOPS, master is busy and does not respond to sentinels, which returns this error message in LogDNA.